-In 2009 the Deutsches Forum für Kunstgeschichte Paris also became a member of kubikat.
+In 2011 the Deutsches Forum für Kunstgeschichte Paris became a partner, too.
 That same year kubikat migrated to the Bibliotheksverbund Bayern.
 Its holdings can now be searched via Gateway Bayern and via the Karlsruhe Virtual Catalog.
 In August 2014 the entire kubikat database was also uploaded to OCLC's WorldCat and is now searchable through the Art Discovery Group Catalogue.

-Kubikat currently contains well over 1.7 million records, of which more than 900,000 are for articles from journals, conference proceedings, festschriften and exhibition catalogues, as well as online periodicals, from which articles are catalogued in kubikat and indexed by subject.
+Kubikat currently contains well over 1.7 million records, of which more than 900,000 are for articles from journals, conference proceedings, Festschriften, exhibition catalogues, etc., as well as online periodicals, from which articles are catalogued in kubikat and indexed by subject.

 Within the framework of the development of next generation catalogues, kubikat has for many years been part of the international initiative to build up an art-focused search environment for discipline-specific resources.

 The Art Discovery Group Catalogue is based on the records of participating art libraries (currently more than 80 libraries from 12 countries on four continents) and is supported by the operational infrastructure and database architecture of WorldCat.
 It offers searchable catalog data as a Discovery System, which combines more than 80.000 bibliographical databases, with automatically generated metadata on essays from journals as well as other ressources (eg. OA repositories).